-Cooking in cast iron pans causes trace amounts of iron to leech into the food and provide the required amount of iron needed for a healthy growth every day.
-Cast iron pans are not only cheap and easy to make, they also have a high durability and lasts for a very long time.
-Read on to discover the staub vs le creuset comparison.
+Cooking in cast iron pans causes trace amounts of iron to leech into the food and provide the required amount of iron needed for healthy growth every day.
+Cast iron pans are not only cheap and easy to make, but they also have high durability and last for a very long time.
+Read on to discover the Staub vs. le Creuset comparison.

 This is due to the absorbent properly of the pan which causes the pores to absorb the cooking oil.
 The Staub comes in an array of plain colours and is ideal for casseroles, slow cooking soup and stew and roasted meals.

 Ideally designed for slow cooking and high temperature searing, the Creuset is available in a variety of bold colours that make this pan very attractive.
 The smooth satin interior has a non-stick coating and is completely non reactive.

 Whether it is used for baking a cake, sear a stake, stir fry or slow cook a casserole, the enamelled cast iron is ideal for obtaining the best cooking results.

 The working of The Staub vs. le Creuset:

 The handles and the lid are designed similar to the pot with cast iron for even heat distribution and durability.
 The inside of the tip is covered with evenly distributed self basting spikes that help distribute the moisture content as the stream rises and sticks to the lid as water droplets.

 Instead of completely draining to one side, the spikes distribute the tiny droplets evenly along the surface of the food.
 Seasoning is not required owing to the black enamelled finish that causes the food to get seasoned by the cooking oil which gets absorbed into the pores of the pan.